eeditiones/e-editiones-website/posts/tei-publisher-lib-3.md

 <div class="alert alert-success">
     <p>A patch release of TEI Publisher, version 7.1.2, is now available.
 This should help all new users to avoid the dependency issues reported recently.
 As long as you avoid updating tei-publisher-lib via the dashboard, everything should work as before.</p>
+    <p>If you already upgraded tei-publisher-lib by mistake, you may downgrade to 2.10.1 and reinstall TEI Publisher or your custom app.</p>
 </div>

 <div class="alert alert-warning">